ZSS57/Codepath-MyStory/README.md

         2, Auto layout did not work When I added some constrains on the label and images.
         3, The labels are not clickable.
         4, Learned swift and added some code to viewcontroller and detailviewcontroller to make the detail show correctly.
+        5, In the detailviewcontroller, the text did not show up when using app horizontally.

         I searched and watched some videos to solve these problems.